MagCache: Fast Video Generation with Magnitude-Aware Cache

-Training-free acceleration has gained attention due to its simplicity and portability.
-Token-level sparsity~\citep{bolya2023token,wang2024attention} accelerates sampling by reducing input redundancy.
-Other works reuse intermediate features across timesteps to avoid redundant computations~\citep{wimbauer2024cache,so2023frdiff,zhang2024cross}.

-Caching-based methods such as DeepCache~\citep{xu2018deepcache}, Faster Diffusion~\citep{li2023faster}, and PAB~\citep{zhao2024pab} improve inference efficiency by reusing features at select timesteps. $\Delta$-DiT~\citep{chen2024delta} adapts this idea to transformer-based models by caching attention-layer residuals.
+In these methods, cache-based acceleration~\citep{wimbauer2024cache,so2023frdiff,zhang2024cross} has gained attention due to its simplicity and portability.
+DeepCache~\citep{xu2018deepcache}, Faster Diffusion~\citep{li2023faster}, and PAB~\citep{zhao2024pab} improve inference efficiency by reusing features at select timesteps. $\Delta$-DiT~\citep{chen2024delta} adapts this idea to transformer-based models by caching attention-layer residuals.
 Recent work such as AdaCache~\citep{kahatapitiya2024adaptive} dynamically adjusts caching strategies based on content complexity, while FasterCache~\citep{lv2024fastercache} identifies redundancy in classifier-free guidance (CFG) outputs to enable efficient reuse.

-While these approaches demonstrate promising results, they often rely on heuristic or data-driven patterns that may not generalize across prompts or model variants.
+While these cache-based approaches demonstrate promising results, they often rely on heuristic or data-driven patterns that may not generalize across prompts or model variants.
 For example, TeaCache~\citep{liu2024timestep} builds step skipping functions through prompt-specific residual modeling with 70 curated prompts.
 It may overfit the calibration prompts and require extensive resources for calibration.

 \textbf{Differences with Previous Methods}: Our method leverages a newly discovered unified law in residual magnitudes to accurately control the error when skipping timesteps.
 Unlike TeaCache, which requires extensive prompt-specific polynomial fitting and calibration, our approach only needs a single random sample for calibration.
 This simpler, magnitude-aware strategy offers a more robust and generalizable caching mechanism.
 It achieves significant speedup without compromising visual fidelity, and it reliably performs across different models and scenarios.